-Choosing a dog groomer
+Going to a dog groomer

 A dog groomer's responsibility

 A dog groomer is responsible for meeting your pet's needs while they're in their care.
 However, there have been recent cases that have highlighted the need for owners to think particularly carefully when choosing a groomer.
-Dogs have suffered severe burns or even fatalities in grooming establishments when equipment has been faulty or where animals have been left unsupervised whilst being dried.
+Dogs have suffered severe burns or even died in grooming establishments when equipment has been faulty or where animals have been left unsupervised while being dried.

 Making sure your dog is happy

-Last but not least, think carefully- if you decide to use a professional groomer, make sure that your dog is happy to be groomed.
-Socialization is important, as is the use of reward-based training methods to gradually habituate your dog to any grooming equipment/products and the environment as a whole.
+If you decide to use a professional groomer, make sure that your dog is happy to be groomed.
+Socialisation is important, as is the use of reward-based training methods to gradually get your dog used to any grooming equipment and products, as well as the environment as a whole.
 It's important that dogs visit your groomer as soon as they're fully vaccinated so they learn that it's a fun place to visit.

-Patience is key to making grooming an enjoyable experience for your dog - don't force them to be groomed if he/she does not enjoy it.
-If you are having difficulty, you could also ask your vet to refer you to a suitably qualified animal behaviourist.
-They will check your dog over first to make sure there are no underlying injuries or illnesses.
+Patience is key to making grooming an enjoyable experience for your dog - don't force them to be groomed if they don't enjoy it.
+If you're having problems, you could also ask your vet to refer you to a suitably qualified animal behaviourist.
+They'll check your dog over first to make sure they have no underlying injuries or illnesses.